Saturday, April 13, 2024

 "Who is using who?
 I am getting free drugs.
 So, I think of it the other way around."

-“Well, I suppose that makes a little sense.
-But you do not feel used?”
+"Well, that makes a little sense.
+But you do not feel used?"

-“I’m a grown woman who is capable of making my own decisions.
+"I'm a grown woman capable of making my own decisions.
 I fully understand who I am and what I want.
-That’s not being used.
-I can stop when I want.”
+That's not being used.
+I can stop when I want."

-“You don’t judge me.
+"You don't judge me.
 You go about your day.
-If I turn down your help you move on to the next call.
+If I turn down your help, you move on to the next call.
 They are always there.
 They do not understand that I am not ready.
 When I am ready, I will get out.
 But right now, I am in.
-They can’t understand that, won’t understand that, and refuse to understand that.”
+They can't understand that, won't understand it, and refuse to understand it."

-“I can relate with understanding wanting freedom to do what you want.
-I can’t relate shunning family.
+"I can relate to understanding and wanting freedom to do what you want.
+I can't relate to shunning family.
+I can't understand your demons and willingness to be used as an object and not a human being.
 But I do not live your life or share your experiences.
-That being said you seem like you’re set in your way and that I can relate to that.
-I will let them know.”
+That said, you seem set in your way, and I can relate to that.
+I will let them know."

 "So I can go now?"

-“Hang out for one second though before you go, please.”
+"Hang out for one second before you go, please."

-“She’s not going with you, me, or anyone for that matter.”
+"She's not going with you, me, or anyone."

 "I will just snatch her," the cousin said."